-Volunteer Agencies:
+Volunteer Agencies

 Due to the devastation in these affected counties, multiple volunteer agencies, under the guidance of ARVOAD, have set out to help survivors in these communities.
 Minuteman Disaster Response deployed a team to Cave City on March 17 and will remain on-site through March 22.
 Their team has experienced sawyers and a compact track loader with a grapple to assist with debris removal.
 The Food Bank of North Central Arkansas distributed over 110 pounds of food and water to disaster survivors.
 Crisis Clean Up and the Presbytery of Arkansas coordinated cleanup efforts in the affected communities.
 The American Red Cross provided food and shelter in Cave City.
 Operation BBQ Relief provided over 500 meals to Cave City survivors.
-The American Red Cross is providing food, immediate needs, and has opened a temporary shelter in Cave City.
+The American Red Cross provided food, immediate needs, and opened a temporary shelter in Cave City.
 First Baptist Church provided diesel fuel to those in need in Sharp County.
-Eight Days of Hope arrived in Cave City on March 20, providing services for cutting, removing tree debris, and placement of tarps.
-They will remain in the community until April 5.
-The East Side Baptist Church is serving as a disaster response team base for coordination and assessments.
-The Salvation Army is providing emergency services to survivors and first responders.
-U-Haul is providing Self-Storage Units in 10 locations across the affected areas for 30 days free of charge.
-Wal-Mart is coordinating with food banks to provide gift cards for survivors' immediate needs.
-Horseshoe Bend Chamber of Commerce is collecting immediately needed supplies and distributing them at food pantries and mobile units.
+Eight Days of Hope arrived in Cave City on March 20 and provided services for cutting, removing tree debris, and placing tarps through April 5.
+The East Side Baptist Church served as a disaster response team base for coordination and assessments.
+The Salvation Army provided emergency services to survivors and first responders.
+U-Haul provided Self-Storage Units in 10 locations across the affected areas for 30 days free of charge.
+Wal-Mart coordinated with food banks to provide gift cards for survivors' immediate needs.
+Horseshoe Bend Chamber of Commerce collected immediate needed supplies and distributed them at food pantries and mobile units.
 Heart to Heart donated electrolyte drinks, hygiene kits, medicine, medical supplies, and PPE to non-profits and free clinics.
-American Logistics Aid Network is assisting non-profits with unmet logistical needs.
-Information Technology Disaster Resource Center is assisting with communication, phone services, computers, and logistical needs.
+American Logistics Aid Network assisted non-profits with unmet logistical needs.
+Information Technology Disaster Resource Center assisted with communication, phone services, computers, and logistical needs.
 Samaritans Purse is in the field doing damage assessments for debris removal, placement of tarps, cutting trees, and some repairs.
-ARVOAD is working with volunteer groups to establish Multi Agency Resource Centers in three of the most impacted counties to provide a one-stop-shop for survivors to receive resources to aid in recovery.
+ARVOAD worked with volunteer groups to establish Multi-Agency Resource Centers in three of the most impacted counties to provide a one-stop-shop for survivors to receive resources to aid in recovery.

-Disaster Impacted Population Profile:
+Disaster Impacted Population Profile